Accord-Project/bsdd/README1.md

 ```

 The Linked Data Patterns book describes a pattern of [Hierarchical URIs](https://patterns.dataincubator.org/book/hierarchical-uris.html),
-that make URLs more \"hackable\", allowing users to navigate the hierarchy by pruning the URI.
+that make URLs more "hackable", allowing users to navigate the hierarchy by pruning the URI.
 bSDD URLs could become more hierarchical if they follow this structure:

 ``` example